matriawan/Template-BT4.1.3/README.md

 ## Features

-this is template Bootstrap version 4.1.3 without using jQuery version 3 due to lack of problem for my projects. so here the list of libraries including of this template:
+This is template Bootstrap version 4.1.3 without using jQuery version 3 due to lack of problem for my projects. so here the list of libraries including of this template:
 - There are [index.html](index.html) and [login.html](login.html) pages
 - The page of [enable_javascript.html](enable_javascript.html) is for redirect to its page when JavaScript disabled